 Where I get my lighting

-I get all this stuff from Tim of Flashgear.net I like him because 1, he speaks English, is in the USA, is a photographer himself, replies to my questions when I ask what should I get to work with XXX existing gear I already own.
+I get all this stuff from Tim of Flashgear.net I like him because 1, he speaks English, is in the USA,has a good warranty on products purchased from him, is a photographer himself, replies to my questions when I ask what should I get to work with XXX existing gear I already own.
 Ships super fast even when he’s sick.
 He hosts this helpful group, Speedlight and Strobe Fundamentals.
 A beginners guide to learning OCF on facebook.

 If you order through these links I’ll get a small percentage of the sale.